vsariola/sointu/README.md

   - **A bytecode interpreter written in pure go**.
 It's slightly slower than the hand-written assembly code by sointu compiler, but with this, the tracker is ultraportable and does not need cgo calls.
-  - **Using Sointu as a sync-tracker**.
-Similar to [GNU Rocket](https://github.com/rocket/rocket), but (ab)using the tracker we already have for music.
-We use the Go rpc package to send current sync values from the new SYNC opcode + optionally the current fractional row the song is on.
-The syncs are saved every 256th sample (approximately 172 Hz).
-    For 4k intro development, the idea is to write a debug version of the intro that merely loads the shader and listens to the RPC messages, and then draws the shader with those as the uniforms.
-Then, during the actual 4k intro, one can get the sync data from Sointu: if the song uses syncs, su_render_song writes the syncs to a float array.
-During each time step, a slice of this array can be sent to the shader as a uniform float array.
-A track with two voices, triggering an instrument with a single envelope and a slow filter, can even be used as a cheap smooth interpolation mechanism, provided the syncs are added to each other in the shader.

 Future goals
 ------------